 This isn’t really painting, but it’s worth mentioning.
 If you want to change the color of stain on a tabletop, it’s a messy but simple job.

-2. Use a varnish brush or rag to apply the stain of your choice, let sit, and wipe away, following the directions on the back of the can.
+3. Apply the stain color of your choice, let sit, and wipe away, following the directions on the back of the can.

 Add some pretty knobs and pulls as the finishing touch, and you’re all done!
 This post has some of my favorite places to buy hardware for furniture makeovers.

 Whew!
 That’s a whole lot of info, but I hope it makes the whole newbie painting thing seem not so daunting.
-Just dive in and do it.
-You’ll never know what hidden talent you may possess.
-And if it doesn’t come naturally, it will with a little bit of practice.
+This is all literally everything you’ll need to know to get you started.

 Do you have a favorite furniture paint color you use time and time again?
 Or a favorite distressing technique?
 Or a link to a favorite piece you’ve done if you have a blog yourself?